aoifeflav/pands-project/README.md

 * ~~Create a scater plot of petal length x sepal length~~
 * ~~Create a scatter plot of petal width x sepal width~~
 * ~~Create a scatter plot of petal width x sepal length~~
+### Improved Project plan
+Aim to complete by 19/20 so there is time for final touches
 * Convert these plots to seaborn, so they can be viewed together with the different species seperated by colour
+* ~~Add a boxplot~~ chage colours to purple and explain it's significance
+* Do some distplots (check the geek4geek source for how to do)
+* Add in some mathematical bits about correlation
+* Use heatmaps to explai correlation (use geeks4geeks source)
+* Insert all of the images of the plots created into the readme with a clear narrative

 ## Sources
 https://en.wikipedia.org/wiki/Iris_flower_data_set#:~:text=The%20Iris%20flower%20data%20set,example%20of%20linear%20discriminant%20analysis.